lawrencec98/stroustrup-book-ppp2/README.md

 This repository contains end-of-chapter drills and exercises from Bjarne Stroustup's [Programming Principles and Practice using C++ Second Edition](https://www.stroustrup.com/programming.html)

 ## Motivation for creating this repository
-I started this textbook on December 18 2023, as my first introduction to C++.
+I started this textbook on December 18 2023, as my introduction to C++.

 Prior to this book I have been self-learning programming since October 2023, touching on foundational concepts in {Computer Science, C and Python}.